FIU-IND Registration for IFSC Entities: What Changed, What Breaks, and How to Fix It

 The recent circulars introduced four decisive shifts that every IFSC entity must internalize.

-Every Regulated Entity licensed by IFSCA must register on the FIU-IND FINNET / FINGate 2.0 portal.
+Every Regulated Entity licensed by IFSCA must complete FIU-IND FINNET / FINGate 2.0 registration on the official portal.

 Non-registration is expressly treated as a contravention of IFSCA regulations.
-This elevates FIU-IND compliance for IFSC from a reporting formality to a regulatory obligation.
+This elevates FIU-IND compliance in IFSC from a reporting formality to a regulatory obligation.

-These changes must also be viewed in the context of the broader AML compliance framework applicable to Regulated Entities in GIFT IFSC, where regulatory expectations now extend well beyond documentation and into demonstrable operational effectiveness.
+These changes must also be viewed in the context of the broader AML compliance requirements in IFSC, where regulatory expectations now extend well beyond documentation and into demonstrable operational effectiveness.

 Entities holding more than one IFSCA licence must:

 A single registration for a multi-licensed entity is now deemed incomplete and non-compliant.
-Multi-Line of Business (LoB) registration in IFSC is no longer optional—it is mandatory.
+Multi-Line of Business registration under FIU-IND for IFSC entities is no longer optional—it is mandatory.

 FIU registration must be completed:

 Delay is not neutral.
-It is a compliance failure that can expose the entity to regulatory action.
+It is a compliance failure that can expose the entity to regulatory action under FIU-IND registration timelines for IFSC entities.

 The February 2025 circular goes further by:

 Silence is no longer defensible.
-Inaction itself is a violation.
+Inaction itself is a violation under the FIU-IND compliance framework in GIFT IFSC.

 What Typically Breaks in Practice

-Despite the clarity of the framework, operational breakdowns are common across GIFT City FIU registration exercises.
+Despite the clarity of the framework, operational breakdowns are common across FIU registration in GIFT IFSC exercises.
 The most frequent issues include:

 Entities with multiple IFSCA approvals register only one licence, assuming: